 Many backpacking trails are about the destination or several destinations, but with the Berg Lake Trail, the journey is beautiful and worth every step.
 However, this trail is wildly popular and with only 98 campsites spread out across 7 campgrounds along the entire 14-mile trail (2 campgrounds are beyond the Berg Lake Campground) this can be a hard trip to plan and acquire a reservation for.
 Our recommendation is to start planning the summer before you wish to go so that you are ready on October 1st to go online and snag your reservations.
 After acquiring your spot start praying for amazing weather as you won’t be able to change your plans due to inclement weather.

-If you miss the October window for reservations but have flexibility, call the Mount Robson visitor center throughout the summer asking about cancellations.
+If you miss the October (Moved to January for 2021) window for reservations but have flexibility, call the Mount Robson visitor center throughout the summer asking about cancellations.
 People often cancel their trips in the weeks leading up to the date as understandably a lot of people’s plans change in 9 – 11 months.

 - Kinney Lake Campground: 4.5-miles, 14 sites, shelter with picnic tables, communal bear boxes, pit toilets, greywater pit, easily accessed water from the lake.